-Stakeholder Group Basis for engagement Engagement methods Frequency Key areas of interest Our Response Authorities IMO EU Governments Flag Administrations Port Authorities Active engagement with state and regulatory authorities to ensure compliance with all applicable standards and regulations.
-External AuditsDCSMRV • Periodical Regulatory complianceHealth and safetyEnvironmental performanceStatutory We follow and comply with State and regulatory authorities' rules and regulations.
+Stakeholder Group Basis for engagement Engagement methods Frequency Key areas of interest Our Response Authorities • IMO • EU • Governments • Flag Administrations • Port Authorities Active engagement with state and regulatory authorities to ensure compliance with all applicable standards and regulations.
+External AuditsDCSMRV • Periodical Regulatory compliance Health and safety Environmental performance Statutory We follow and comply with State and regulatory authorities' rules and regulations.
 We follow and implement all instructions and aim for zero non-conformities.
-Suppliers • Manufacturers • Ship-Yards • General Suppliers • Port Agents • Bunker Suppliers We aim to understand our suppliers' concerns and develop channels of mutual support that enhance the quality of our supply chain and focus to develop long term collaboration and exploit opportunities.
-Supplier evaluationsAgreementsJoint development contracts • On going Financial performanceBusiness ethicsEvaluation criteriaEnvironmental performance We evaluate the performance of our suppliers and integrate sustainability related issues within the evaluation process.
-Community & society • Academic Institutions • Local Communities • NGO's • Media We aim to have a positive impact on society by creating strong partnerships within the communities in which we operate.
-Financing R&amp;D programsConferencesCommunity engagement initiatives • On going Support of PeopleCommunity supportResponsible business practicesSocial Responsibility We support the local society with community-focused initiatives and take their needs into consideration to maximize shared value.
+Suppliers Manufacturers Ship-Yards General Suppliers Port Agents Bunker Suppliers We aim to understand our suppliers' concerns and develop channels of mutual support that enhance the quality of our supply chain and focus to develop long term collaboration and exploit opportunities.
+Supplier evaluations Agreements Joint development contracts • On going Financial performance Business ethics Evaluation criteria Environmental performance We evaluate the performance of our suppliers and integrate sustainability related issues within the evaluation process.
+Community & society Academic Institutions Local Communities NGO's Media We aim to have a positive impact on society by creating strong partnerships within the communities in which we operate.
+Financing R&D programs Conferences Community engagement initiatives • On going Support of People Community support Responsible business practices Social Responsibility We support the local society with community- focused initiatives and take their needs into consideration to maximize shared value.
 Industry organizations Classification Societies P&I Clubs Insurers/Underwriters Vetting Companies Industry Associations Industry standards and regulations set by maritime organizations play a major role in the manner we conduct our business.
-AgreementsPartnershipsFormal meetingsMemberships • Strategic Prudency of conducting our business Regulatory compliance Sanctions compliance Environmental performance Health and safety We participate and engage with all industry organizations regarding the various business issues that may arise.
+Agreements Partnerships Formal meetings Memberships • Strategic Prudency of conducting our business Regulatory compliance Sanctions compliance Environmental performance Health and safety We participate and engage with all industry organizations regarding the various business issues that may arise.